 - Cook your meals.
 You’ll enjoy the feeling that you’re doing something good for yourself.

 - Go shopping, do some yoga, get a manicure, read a good book, or do whatever you feel like doing.

 - Spend time in nature.
 It has an incredible power to recharge your batteries.

 3. Make Priorities

-When you’re overwhelmed with tasks on a daily basis, it’s difficult to recognize the priorities among them.
+When you’re overwhelmed with tasks daily, it’s difficult to recognize the priorities among them.
 You feel like everything is important, and you end up sacrificing your personal space and hobbies for the sake of completing the work on time.

-In reality, there are few types of tasks on your list:
+In reality, there are a few types of tasks on your list: